 - Next, attach the other end of the same (red) marine battery cable to the red (positive) terminal of the charged craft’s battery

-- Finally, attach the other end of the negative battery cable (black) to any piece of unpainted material on the dead craft
+- Finally, attach the other end of the negative car battery ground cable to any piece of unpainted material on the dead craft

-When understanding which car battery wire to connect first, the red (positive) or the black (negative battery cable), it’s important to know why the order is important.
+When understanding which car battery wire to connect first, black and red battery cables.
+It’s important to know why the order is important.
 It’s primarily a safety consideration.
-If the negative cable is connected first, and then the positive, a circuit is completed between car chassis and battery.
-At minimum, this may cause sparking, and possibly an explosion.
+If the negative cable is connected first, and then the positive, a circuit is completed between the car chassis and battery.
+At a minimum, this may cause sparking, and possibly an explosion.

-For jumpstarting using an auto battery cable, it is recommended that the last connection always is the black (negative) one, which must be to a grounded point (the body of the auto) at a distance to the battery.
+For jumpstarting using a battery lead cable, it is recommended that the last connection always is the black (negative) one, which must be to a grounded point (the body of the auto) at a distance to the battery.
 This is to prevent sparking, which can pose a significant risk of fire or explosions.

-We hope this Battery Buyers Guide provides you everything you needed to know about the battery wire you need.
-Our objective, in providing this information was simple: Whether it’s a truck battery wire that you need, a marine battery or a car battery cable that you’re looking for – this information should help you.
-You may even find this Guide extremely helpful in deciding the battery wire size to order, and whether a heavy duty battery cable is a better choice for your project.
+We hope this Battery Buyers Guide provides you with everything you needed to know about the battery wire you need.
+Our objective, in providing this information was simple: Whether it’s a power wire that you need, a marine battery, or a car battery wire that you’re looking for – this information should help you.
+You may even find this Guide extremely helpful in deciding the battery wire size to order, and whether a battery wite is a better choice for your project.

 It’s now time for you to source the right type of cable for your application.
 But, before you ask yourself: Where is the best place to buy battery cable near me – and rush to place an order, consider the following: